ttu/office-slack-bot/README.md

 $ npm run console
 ```

-### Tokens, passwords etc.
+### Configuration

-Give these as environment variables or add keys.js file
+configuration.js containts tokens, passwords, locations, sensors etc. Some of these can be given also as environment variables

-keys.js:
+configuration.js:
 ```js
 'use strict';